Mike Debbeler is a natural born teacher. He’s a teacher in the sense that another word for teaching is sharing.

 Mike offers outstanding client service.
 He refers to his clients as “great” and relishes his role as counselor.
 His client service philosophy includes providing prompt, efficient service and continually updating clients on the progress of matters.
 He has said, “If a client ever had to ask me for the status of a matter, I would think I have failed since I have not kept them up-to-date.”

 Mike and his wife have been married since 1981 and have three adult daughters, of whom he is very proud.
-Mike is also passionate about college basketball and card playing – he’s been part of a card-playing group that has met monthly since 1978.
-He is currently a vice-president and board member of Parkinson’s Support & Wellness, Inc., a 501(c)(3) non-profit which he started.
+Mike is also passionate about college basketball and card playing – he’s been part of a card-playing group that has met monthly since 1977.
+He is currently Board Chair of Parkinson’s Support & Wellness, Inc., a 501(c)(3) non-profit, which he started.